parutech/parutech/README.md

 _____

 Most software in the repositories need a valid API key to function properly.
 Such an access can be purchased on my website.
-For further information, you can contact me at contact@paru.tech
+For further information, you can reach me at contact@paru.tech